shawry6/Concur_SC/README.md

 # Concur_SC
 Concur is a Smart Contract on the Ethereum Blockchain.
 It enables users to agree on anything imaginable.
 It is secured by it's signaturies on the Ethereum Blockchain...where it lives immutably forevermore.

+Checkout our gSlides presentation [here](https://docs.google.com/presentation/d/1rih1TbxnlrEZVL_i3aZtN38MSt9jj_9ODyq0QfhbHfI/edit?usp=sharing).
+You will need to request permission from the owners via this link to see it.

 ---

 ## Technologies